Common Symptoms of Some 'AUTISM SPECTRUM DISORDERS'

 □ observing that person's facial and body language, the subtle tone and inflection changes in the speech,

-□ then process what it means, implications, innuendo, double-meanings, subtle hints, conversational undercurrents, etc,
+□ then processing it all, what it means to me, implications, innuendo, double-meanings, subtle hints, conversational undercurrents, etc,

 □ then process possible ways you want to respond,

-□ then translating your thoughts into verbal speech, facial and body language.
+□ then translating the thoughts of the response into verbal speech, facial and body language.

 All of this is using most of the areas of your brain.
 But Autistic people have faulty connections and wires connecting the entire brain together.
 This is why Social interaction is so difficult for Autistic people.
 All Autistic people are different because all of us have different faulty connects, and differ in how badly they are faulty.